martinandersson/nomagichttp/docs/CONTRIBUTING.md

 that links to Gradle's documentation with an embedded version number in the path, are updated to the new version.

 If applicable, also update relevant text.
-For example, a quote changed.
+For example, a quote may have changed.

 This subtle detail is an implicit confirmation to the reader that the issue still persists and was not accidentally overlooked.